 The importance of such collections is increasing rapidly as habitats and organisms face destructive pressure in the wild, and as scientists discover the rich array of biological information available from well-preserved tissues.
 The Burke GRC loans sub-samples of these tissues to researchers for molecular studies, which may involve analysis of DNA, RNA, proteins, or isotopes.

 The Burke Museum has been saving tissue specimens from birds and mammals for use in molecular research since the 1980s.
-This collection is now one of the largest of its type in the world, with tissues from more than 43,000 birds and mammals.
+This collection is now one of the largest of its type in the world, with tissues from more than 70,000 birds, mammals, reptiles, and amphibians.